 Mussel with fucoidan as supplemented superfood – product development and clinical benefits

 This project aims to develop a new GSM product supplemented with Fucoidan, a sulphated polysaccharide extracted from Undaria pinnatifida that contains bioactive compounds that have the potential to confer metabolic health benefits.

 Undaria pinnatifida – otherwise known as Wakame – is a species of kelp that is native to Japan and forms a core part of the Japanese diet.
-In New Zealand Undaria pinnatifida is classified as an ‘unwanted organism’ under the Biosecurity Act 1993 and as a pest in many regional pest management strategies due to its ability to grow invasively on any hard surface, including GSM mussel lines.
+In Aotearoa New Zealand Undaria pinnatifida is classified as an ‘unwanted organism’ under the Biosecurity Act 1993 and as a pest in many regional pest management strategies due to its ability to grow invasively on any hard surface, including GSM mussel lines.

 China is a major export market for GSM and the results from this study will provide the evidence needed to differentiate the product in the crowded Chinese market based on its established health benefits.

-This project seeks to further elevate the status of GSM as a high-value food product for export and to support the development of a new Fucoidan industry in New Zealand by transforming what is currently a waste product into a high-value food with health benefits.
+This project seeks to further elevate the status of GSM as a high-value food product for export and to support the development of a new Fucoidan industry in Aotearoa New Zealand by transforming what is currently a waste product into a high-value food with health benefits.